 Coffee and Critters

-In an attempt to connect with the greater community of Aptos (where I live), I began a monthly outing called Coffee and Critters.
+To better connect with my community, I began a monthly outing called Coffee and Critters.
 In addition to drinking coffee at all hours, the intent is to create a space where the public can come tidepooling, explore new areas in the Bay, and foster an appreciation for our coastal resources.
-Participation is always free, and while we are still getting up off the ground, we have already begun partnering with local outreach organisations such as the Monterey Bay National Marine Sanctuary during our first outing (Feb.
-‘19).
+Participation is always free and we look forwarding to partnering with local outreach organisations.
 We welcome collaborations going forward!
 For more photos, you can see my Instagram story highlight called ☕ and Critters.

 Society for women in marine science (SWMS)